HoustonWeHaveABug/CrosswordGenerator/README.md

 - Heuristic flag (0: false, otherwise true)
 - Maximum number of choices at each step (> 0)

 The path to the list of words to be used by the program is expected as an argument.
-In the list, each word must be written in uppercase (no accentuated characters allowed), one word per line.
+In the list, each word must be written in lowercase or uppercase (no space or special character allowed), one word per line.

 #### Example (program executed under Linux)

-$ echo 10 15 8 1 0 1 3 | crossword_gen my_words.txt
+$ echo 10 15 25 1 0 0 2 | crossword_gen my_words.txt

-Means "Generate a 10x15 crossword, with 8 black squares at most, enable black squares symmetry, disable linear blacks, enable heuristic, start with a maximum of 3 choices at each step.
+Means "Generate a 10x15 crossword, with 25 black squares at most, enable black squares symmetry, disable linear blacks, disable heuristic, start with a maximum of 2 choices at each step.
 Use the file my_words.txt as the list of words."

 The program generates a trie from the list of words provided.
 The crossword is generated cell by cell, in a row scan way.
 At each step the program determines the list of possible letters and if a black square can be placed from the current horizontal and vertical nodes in the trie.